tmtmtmtm/christchurch-elections-wikipedia/README.md

 * wb ce create-new-party.js "Rainbow Alliance"
 * wb ce create-new-party.js "Chauvinist Raving Alliance"

+Later update:

+Turns out there are actually a few others that are mis-linked in Wikipedia, so also need new items to change the links to:

+* wb ce create-new-party.js "Sack Graham Taylor" (Q98600480)
+* wb ce create-new-party.js "Buy the Daily Sport" (Q98600481)
+* wb ce create-new-party.js "Save the National Health Service" (Q98600482)

 Ste 3: Check for missing election IDs
 =====================================